Cavenfish/YetAnotherSimulationSuite.jl/docs/src/bodies.md

 # Bodies

-There are two types of simulation objects within YASS, the Atom and Cell objects.
-A Cell object is self-contained and is passed as-is to simulation functions, whereas the Atom object is only a single Atom.
-For simulations with more than one Atom, you must use a vector of Atom objects.
+There are two types of simulation objects within YASS, the Particle and Cell objects.
+A Cell object is self-contained and is passed as-is to simulation functions, whereas the Particle object is only a single Particle.
+For simulations with more than one Particle, you must use a vector of Particle objects.

-### Atom
+### Particle

-In YASS you have an Atom object, which contains the position, velocity, mass and symbol of the atom.
-As mentioned above, you will typically be working with a vector of Atoms.
-You can create this vector of Atoms manually or read them in from an xyz file.
+In YASS you have an Particle object, which contains the position, velocity, mass and symbol of the atom.
+As mentioned above, you will typically be working with a vector of atoms.
+You can create this vector of atoms manually or read them in from an xyz file.

 ```julia
 using YASS